 “We’re not Starbucks, and at the farmers market, we don’t have the facilities or access to a hot water tap to rinse out a cup prior to filling it or the time to wash our hands after contact with the cup, ” Annaliese lamented.
 “It’s also surprising how many mugs and thermally insulated bottles that people try to hand us are unwashed, soiled containers.”

 “Most customers are understanding when we explain that we can’t fill their personal cups due to the health code, but on occasion someone gets indignant,” Annaliese continued.
 “One woman recently pulled a dirty glass jar out of her bag, sniffed it, shrugged her shoulders, and then tried to hand it to me to fill.
-After telling her why we couldn’t use her container, she made some caustic remarks and flounced off.
+After telling her why we couldn’t use her container, she made some rude remarks and flounced off.
 I was so upset about the incident, I called my health inspector first thing Monday morning and asked him to explain why personal containers can be used at some places and not others.”

 Like many laws, some of the health law regulations make sense, others are a bit more complex to understand.
 To complicate things further, some laws are left up to the “interpretation” of the local health departments.
 There are differences between what one can do at a self-service facility (such as a gas station) as compared to a restaurant, or a farmers market.
 And within the farmers markets, it matters whether the business is self-serve or full service.